ForgeRock/forgeops/docker/ds/README.md

 is not maintained as part of the Dockerfile.
 This could be as simple as scripts maintained in git that update the schema.
 This is an adhoc implementation of the concepts behind [Flyway](https://flywaydb.org/).

-## Runtime Scripts.

-> NOTE: Runtime scripts via a configmap are no longer supported.
-The PingDS docker image now contains the option to configure runtime scripts for idrepo and cts separately.

-To configure runtime behaviour for ds-idrepo and ds-cts separately, use the runtime scripts provided for each server in the runtime-scripts directory.
-The scripts are used as follows:

-- setup: Intial setup runs on first deployment when the PVC contains no data.
-- post-init: Additional setup runs on subsequent deployments when the PVC already contains data.

 ## Certificates